abarthakur/multilabel-deep-metric/README.md

 1. We use an online strategy, mining triplets from a minibatch similar to [].
 This is an obvious choice due to memory constraints.
 2. We divide our training data into equally sized minibatches randomly.
 We could try to construct minibatches so that pairs which are highly relevant fall in the same minibatch, but this task will be increasingly complex as the number of labels increase.
 So we stick to the simpler method, although this potentially results in a serious flaw : the chance of a rare label occuring multiple times in a minibatch is unlikely, thus this method potentially ignores intra-class similarities for rare labels.
 But we roll with it.
 3. Since number of triplets vary cubically with batch size, selecting all valid triplets is generally infeasible.
 4. In the first step, we choose all points within a minibatch as anchors, and we choose all points with non-zero similarities as positives.
 For each anchor-positive pair, we choose ``max_negatives_per_pos`` number of negatives(0-similarity) which are closer than the positive.
-This is somewhat analogous to "category-level" triplets as described in [].
+This is somewhat analogous to "category-level" triplets as described [Wang 2014][1].
 5. In the second step, we choose all misorderings of all samples with positive similarity as triplets.
 Since we expect the number of points within a minibatch with overlap with the anchor to be low for multilabel datasets, this step is not infeasible.
-This step is (again, somewhat) analogous to "fine grained" triplets as described in [].
+This step is (again, somewhat) analogous to "fine grained" triplets as described in [Wang 2014][1].

 ```
 for each point as anchor